 Similarly for the rest of our commonsense knowledge.
-There is a narrow strip of space-time that each of us inhabits and with it we are familiar.
-But this narrow strip is inextricably bound up with its surroundings, with a neighborhood, a district, a city, a state, a country, a continent, a world, with series of social groups and of cultural levels.
-Such surroundings are much more a matter of belief than of personally acquired knowledge.
-Moreover, our minds are not divided into two compartments with beliefs in one and personally acquired knowledge in the other.
+There is the narrow strip of space-time that each of us inhabits and with it we are familiar.
+But this narrow strip is inextricably bound up with its surroundings, with a neighborhood, a district, a city, a state, a country, a continent, a world, with & series of social groups and of pultural levels.
+Moreover, our minds are not divided into two compartments with beliefs in one moreover that not cultural levels.
+Such surroundings are much more a matter of 1 belief than of personally acquired knowledge.
+Moreover, our mingds are not divided into two compartments with belte beliefs in one and personally acquired knowledge in the other.
 The two intermingle.
-Together they form a single, more or less coherent whole, with our knowledge checking and controlling beliefs and with beliefs filling out and completing and underpinning knowledge.
+Together they form a single, coherent more or less coherent whole, with our knowledge checking and controlling beliefs and with beliefs filling out and completing and underpinning knowledge.

 Now you may be ready to grant that commonsense knowledge is of this type but that scientific knowledge is quite different, that the scientist as scientist does not believe but knows.
 This I do not think is so.
-The difference between commonsense and scientific knowledge is not a different proportion of belief but a more effective control of belief.
+The difference between commonsense and scientific knowledge is not a different proposi proportion of belief but a more effective control of belief.

 There is not a different proportion of belief.
 When an engineer whips out his slide-rule and performs a rapid calculation, he knows precisely what he is doing and can explain why the thing works.
 None the less, his conclusion is largely dependent on belief.
-The slide-rule depends on logarithmic and trigonometric tables, and the engineer never worked out such a set of tables.
+The slide-rule depends on less logarithmic and trigonometric tables, and the engineer never worked out such a set of tables.
 He does not know by his own knowledge that such tables are correct.
-He believes it.
-Again, since he has never checked the marks on his rule against a set of such tables, he does not know that his rule corresponds to the tables.
+He believes that a set of such tables, the does not know that his rule corresponds to the tables.
 He believes that too.

 More generally, in so far as a scientist makes an original contribution to his subject, to that extent he knows by personally acquired knowledge.
-In the measure that a scientist repeats another's experiments and works out for himself the theorems on which another's discovery rests, by in that measure the scientist again knows personally acquired knowledge.
+In the measure that a scientist repeats another's experiments and works out for himself the theorems on which another's discovery rests, in that measure the scientist again knows by personally were acquired knowledge.
 But just as engineers do not waste their time making sure that logarithmic and trigonometric and other tables are correct, so too scientists do not fritter away their lives repeating and checking the experiments performed by other scientists.
-On the contrary, each is eagerly endeavoring to make his modest contribution to the total fund and, to do so, each draws upon the whole of the common fund not solely through personally acquired knowledge but also through belief, through taking another's word for it.
+On the contrary, each is eagerly endeavoring to make his modest contribution to the total fund and to do so, each haddanna draws upon the whole of the common fund not through personally acquired knowledge but through belief, through taking another's word for it.

-However, if there is as large a proportion of belief in science as in common sense, it remains that there is a notable difference in the control of beliefs.
+However, if there is as insert large a proportion of belief in science as in common sense, it remains that there is a notable difference in the control of beliefs.
 Common sense, of course, has its controls, subtle, flexible, dynamic.
 But we speak of them in proverbs.
 Live and learn.
 Once bitten, twice shy.
 You can't fool all the people all of the time.
 But scientific statement is precise.
-It has to bear the weight of its logical presuppositions and consequences.
+It has to bear the weight of all its logical presuppositions and consequences.
 It is vulnerable, not just at one point, but at a hundred.
 So it is that verification not only is direct but also indirect.
 So it is that the law of falling bodies was verified not merely by Galileo some four centuries ago but also on every occasion that that law was presupposed in successful experiments performed during the last four hundred years.